 The Living Well Team:

-We have a team comprising of a senior sister/clinical lead, occupational therapist, complementary therapist, creative therapist and healthcare assistant who provide a range of group and individual therapies for people living with long-term conditions that impact on their lives.
+We have a team comprising of a clinical lead, complementary therapist and creative therapist who provide a range of group and individual therapies for people living with long-term conditions that impact on their lives.
 These are provided in our Living Well Centre in Barrow, as well as at the hospice in Ulverston and within the home setting.
 The team are skilled at adapting therapeutic techniques and approaches to meet the needs of individuals.

 Who is the service for?